PHX2600/The-Archive/forum/General Discussion/0156 - Use of the term quothackerquot.md

-## Use of the term &quot;hacker&quot;
+## Use of the term "hacker"
 Posted by **TerrorDrone** on Thu July 24th, 2008 06:15:13 PM

-I think the term &quot;hacker might be one of the most over used terms in modern lanauage today.
-Even Lori drew the chick from the myspace suicide case is been tried as a &quot;hacker&quot; simplely because she lied about who she was on there and just about every skilless script kiddie  out there is being refered to as a &quot;hacker&quot;.
+I think the term "hacker might be one of the most over used terms in modern lanauage today.
+Even Lori drew the chick from the myspace suicide case is been tried as a "hacker" simplely because she lied about who she was on there and just about every skilless script kiddie  out there is being refered to as a "hacker".

 --------------------------------------------------------------------------------